hpesciotti/bffs-brazilian-finger-foods/README.md

 #### **3.2.
 CRUD Functionality**

 The Create, Read, Update, Delete (CRUD) functionalities are planned for BFFs.
 Through the Database Model, it is clear that full CRUD functionality is available for the Batch database, meaning that a superuser has access to Create, Read, Update, and Delete operations.
 Regarding user profiles, the only operation currently available is the ability to update user details.
-Since cave records are crucial to the web application's purpose, deleting profiles could result in data loss (cascade effect).

 The following chart displays the CRUD functions per page per user.
 It's important to point out that full CRUD can only be done by a superuser at the Shop Admin Panel.
 I chose to center the shop admin in one concise section of the website to improve UX, also taking into account that the admin may not be as digitally knowledgeable.